This post was updated on 5/18/2020

 Why is it important to stress collaboration while using video interviews to screen top candidates?
-If you don’t want to take inspiration from the Olympics, then how about a cautionary tale.
-Without using collaboration between hiring managers, departments and coworkers, the odds of hiring a candidate who turns out to be a bad fit increases.
+If you don’t want to take inspiration from athletes, then how about a cautionary tale.
+Without using collaboration between hiring managers, departments, and coworkers, the odds of hiring a candidate who turns out to be a bad fit increases.

-Workers who fit into the company culture are happy, productive and enthusiastic about their work.
-Ill fitting employees are unproductive and their attitude can bring down morale of a whole office.
-Even worse, they can seriously cost your organization.
-In fact, one in four employers said a bad hire cost their company more than $50,000!
+Workers who fit into the company culture are happy, productive, and enthusiastic about their work.
+Ill-fitting employees are unproductive, and their attitude can bring down the morale of a whole office.
+Even worse, they can significantly cost your organization.
+In fact, a 2017 CareerBuilder survey revealed the average cost of one bad hire is nearly $15,000.

-This is a fate you’d like your company to avoid.
+The monumental budget-hit is a fate you’d like your company to avoid.
 The interviewing process is the time to get everyone on board.
-Here are a few video interview collaboration tips to get your whole team in Olympic hiring condition:
+Here are a few video interview collaboration tips to get your whole team in top-notch hiring condition:

 Get the whole team together and list out the most important things you’ll need to know about the candidate.
-Is it important the candidate know a particular system or work well in a team environment?
-These questions will allow you to judge the vitally important qualifications of job seekers and weigh candidates against each other to determine the best fit.
+Is it essential candidates know a particular system or work well in a team environment?
+These questions allow you to judge the vitally important job seekers’ qualifications and weigh candidates against each other to determine the best fit.

-Sharing notes and discussions is essential for finding and deciding on great candidates.
-After viewing a video interview, employees can write down their thoughts and impressions on the candidate.
-These notes can then be shared with the entire team.
-Now one employee’s notes have become a springboard for a company-wide discussion about the candidate where everyone you want involved can chime in on the process.
+Sharing notes and discussions is critical for finding and deciding on great candidates.
+After viewing a video interview, employees can write down their thoughts and impressions on the candidate and share them with the entire team.
+Now, one employee’s notes become a springboard for company-wide discussions about the candidate.
+Everyone you want to be involved can chime in on the process.

 No matter how dedicated you are to workplace collaboration, not everyone will be able to make it to your live video interview.
-This is why it’s important to record the interview for playback later.
-Like Olympic instant replay, even those coworkers who missed the interview the first time around will be able to informatively evaluate your candidate to see if they would be a good fit for the team.
+Unexpected absences are why it’s crucial to record the interview for playback later.
+Like instant replay, even those co-workers who missed the interview the first time around will be able to informatively evaluate your candidate to see if they would be a good fit for the team.

-The great thing about video interviews is they make collaboration around the interview process more efficient.
-Multiple members of the team can sign into your account to replay live interviews or watch one-way video interviews.
+The great thing about video interviewing is their ability to make collaboration around the interview process more efficient.
+Multiple members of the team can sign in to your account to replay live interviews or watch one-way video interviews.
 If you get your whole team to press the play button on talented candidates, it will be easier to reach a consensus.

-Just like in the Olympics, collaboration is important in attaining your goal.
-Video interviewing can help hiring managers and department heads collaborate with greater ease, allowing your company to hire gold medal employees.
+Just like in sports, collaboration is important in attaining your goal.
+Video interviewing can help hiring managers, and department heads collaborate with greater ease, allowing your company to hire gold medal employees.